rmsalinas/fbow/README.md

 FBOW
 =====
 FBOW (Fast Bag of Words) is an extremmely optimized version of the DBow2/DBow3 libraries.
-The library is highly optimized to speed up the Bag of Words creation using lastests AVX,SSE and MMX instructions.
+The library is highly optimized to speed up the Bag of Words creation using  AVX,SSE and MMX instructions.
 In loading a vocabulary, fbow is ~80x faster than DBOW2 (see tests directory and try).
-In transform an image into a bag of words using  on  machines with AVX instructions, it is ~6.4x faster.
+In transforming an image into a bag of words using on machines with AVX instructions, it is ~6.4x faster.

 ##
 ## Main features: